Below you can find out about the current arrangements in place at Warwick

 - Individuals are encouraged to continue to use hand sanitiser available in spaces across campus.

-We have also reinforced the messaging from local public health officials to our students moving around in our local area, emphasising the need for responsibility and continuing to protect one another in our wider community.
+We continue to reinforce the messaging from local public health officials to our students moving around in our local area, emphasising the need for responsibility and to be considerate of all as we continue to protect one another in our wider community.
 This is advised to be done through regular asymptomatic testing and vaccinations, wearing face coverings on public transport, in shops and health buildings, as well as following hygiene practices around hand washing and using sanitiser.

 If you have any questions, please let us know at firstname.lastname@example.org